BeamMP/BeamMP-Launcher/README.md

 ## License

-BeamMP Launcher, a launcher for the BeamMP mod for BeamNG.drive Copyright (C) 2020-2024 Anonymous275, Lion Kortlepel, the BeamMP Mod Team, and contributors.
+BeamMP Launcher, a launcher for the BeamMP mod for BeamNG.drive Copyright (C) 2024 BeamMP Ltd., BeamMP team and contributors.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published